jefferyjapheth/cohot2-goals/chris_adj.md

-Eager to learn more about python for data analysis and machine learning.
+Eager to learn more about the python for data science and machine learning.